mooikos/test_machine_learning/test_neural_network/docs/mutations.md

 ```

-add 1 weight from 1 neuron to a neuron of a previous layer
+add 1 connection from 1 neuron to a neuron of a previous layer
 - randomize the layer
 - randomize the neuron
 - randomize the target layer
 - randomize the target neuron
-- randomize the weight
+- randomize the connection
 ```
 [
   { _name: :input, a: nil, b: nil },